herbsleb-group/hackathon-planning-kit/_pages/general-guidelines.md

         <li>Create initial agenda and rules of engagement</li>
         <li>Think about remote participation</li>
         <li>Think about whether or not people will form teams before or during the Hackathon</li>
-        <li>Identify supportive tools and means to introduce them to participants (e.g. Slack, Git and others)</li>
+        <li>Identify supportive tools and means to introduce them to participants (e.g., Slack, Git and others)</li>
         <li>Prepare materials and timeslots to potentially introduce participants to those tools and technologies</li>
         <li>Facilitate team formation
           <ul>